 "Comfort!" cries Vi, with a laugh of scorn.
 "Do those American chairs represent comfort?
 There is no couch and no coal-box, the windows and doors are simply draught-traps, and the carpets are so full of holes one is in constant danger of trippies.
 Wait till you have seen the window curtains on a windy night-it is a case of perpetual motion-and, as a climax, I have only two blankets on my bed!"

-"Poor, persecuted VI!" laughs Shell, much amused at her cousin's tragic face. "oHw does Ruby stand it, and where is she?"
+"Poor, persecuted Vi!" laughs Shell, much amused at her cousin's tragic face. "oHw does Ruby stand it, and where is she?"

 "Here she comes!" responds Vi, who is standing with her elbows on the broad window-sill.
-"She has been over at Meadowcroft seeing to the children."
-As she speaks, Miss Wilden enters the room-she starts slightly on seeing that you should hate her so?" asks Shell, but there is no look of welcome tion of surprise and horror from the What in the world induced you to mands Ruby, with a face the color of beetroot.
-"The spirit of economy," answers Shell coolly.
-"I found a fly would be folk's chunes, like 'Farewell, My Own twelve and sixpence; I didn't feel justified in spending all that on myself. so I came with the carrier-I and the goes out dey plays "All Coons Look

-"What brought you here?" she asks. imprinting a ceremony-kiss on Shell's upturned face.
+"She has been over "What a blessing she didn't take at Meadowcroft seeing to the children."
+As she speaks, Miss Wilden enters the "What has the poor girl done to you room-she starts slightly on seeing Shell, but there is no look of welcome on her face.
+"What brought you here?" she asks, imprinting a ceremony-kiss on Shell's upturned face.

 "The carrier's wagon," answers Shell naively.
-There issues a simultaneous exclamabecoming a disgrace to us all and causing the finger of scorn to be pointed at our poverty!" exclaims Ruby hotly.
+There issues a simultaneous exclamation of surprise and horror from the ladies present "What in the world induced you to come by the carrier's wagon?" demands Ruby, with a face the color of becoming a disgrace to us all and causing the finger of scorn to be pointed at our poverty!" exclaims Ruby hotly.